-Dr. Matthew Piazza, MD, is a board-eligible neurological surgeon specializing in the surgical treatment of neurologic conditions affecting the spine and brain.
+Dr. Matthew Piazza, MD, is a board-certified neurological surgeon specializing in the surgical treatment of neurologic conditions affecting the spine and brain.
 He treats the breadth of conditions of the spine including cervical, thoracic, and lumbar spine degenerative disease, ankylosing spinal conditions, adult degenerative spinal deformity, spine trauma, and spinal tumors using the latest advances in surgical technology utilizing both minimally invasive and traditional open approaches.
-Dr. Piazza also manages a variety of intracranial conditions including cranial trauma, primary brain tumors, metastatic brain tumors, meningiomas, and hydrocephalus.
+Dr. Piazza also manages a variety of intracranial conditions including cranial trauma and brain tumors.
 Dr. Piazza’s primary goal is to provide patients with the maximum benefit with the smallest intervention using the most up-to-date surgical techniques and evidenced based management.
 He believes that the patient-surgeon relationship is a partnership, and he strives to work with his patients to achieve the best outcome from both surgical and non-surgical treatments.

 Have questions?
 Schedule a consultation today to discuss your treatment plan with our surgeons.